kottenator/jquery-circle-progress/README.md

 #### What if I need it to run in IE8?

-There is no full-feature support for IE8 (actually, I didn't imlpement IE8 support at all).
+There is no full-feature support for IE8 (actually, I didn't implement IE8 support at all).
 But you may follow [my recommendations](https://github.com/kottenator/jquery-circle-progress/issues/35).

 #### How to stop the animation?